fttlov/JCAdvance/README.md

 Now the right stick can be configured into three distinct profiles via the AHK configurator or the profile's `.ini` file:

-* **0 — Default (Camera Mode):** The right stick functions as a standard analog stick for camera looking or aiming.
+* **0 — Default (Camera Mode):** The right stick functions as a standard analog stick for camera looking or aiming
 * **1 — Analog Triggers (as triggers):**
   * The vertical Y-axis (Up/Down) smoothly controls the virtual **Right Trigger (RT)** and **Left Trigger (LT)** from 0 to 255.
-Takes priority over other modes when activated via a hotkey.
+Takes priority over other modes when activated via a hotkey
 * **2 — Directional Buttons (as buttons):**
   * Transforms the entire right analog stick into a virtual 4-directional D-pad (`RS-UP`, `RS-DOWN`, `RS-LEFT`, `RS-RIGHT`) mapped to custom Xbox buttons or KB/M keys in your active profile.
-Note: Since the horizontal X-axis is not used for stick as triggers (mode "1"), you can still bind two virtual buttons to the left and right directions of the stick.
+Note: Since the horizontal X-axis is not used for stick as triggers (mode "1"), you can still bind two virtual buttons to the left and right directions of the stick

 ---